You have no items in your shopping cart.

-The second step in cleaning the dropper with bottles is to use a clean cloth, a towel, or a paper towel to wipe off the outside of the bottle.
-Again, you want to be careful not to use anything abrasive or scratchy because you don't want to damage the glass or plastic.
+The second part of cleaning the dropper involves using a clean piece of fabric, or paper towel to wipe the outside of the bottle.
+Be careful not to use anything rough or scratchy because you don't want to damage the glass or plastic.

 The third step in cleaning the dropper with bottles is using a cotton swab dipped in rubbing alcohol and gently wiping the inside of the bottle.
-The cotton swab should be damp but not soaked with alcohol, and you should always start from the top of the bottle down, using a cotton swab that has been dampened but not immersed in alcohol.
+You should always work from the top of the bottle down, using a cotton swab that has been dampened but not immersed in alcohol.

 The fourth and final step for cleaning droppers with bottles is using a cotton ball or small cloth to wipe down the outside of the bottle.

-The FDA has emphasized the importance of cleaning dropper bottles in their regulations that state that "droppers must be free from dirt or other contamination," therefore cleaning dropper bottles is a top priority for the agency.
+The FDA requires that "droppers must be free of dirt or other contamination," therefore cleaning dropper bottles is a top priority for the agency.
 The FDA adds, "droppers must be stored, so they do not come into contact with dirt or other contamination."